 Why Therapy

 You brush your teeth frequently to prevent cavities, gingivitis, and bad breath, right?
 You do this to maintain the health of your mouth and avoid issues that could result in painful dental procedures.
 Brushing your teeth for biological health is similar to running for physical health; both contribute to your overall health.
-However, even if you brush your teeth daily, you might still get cavities or experience other issues due to genetics or other factors.
-In this case, you’d need to go to the dentist so that someone with the education, training, and practical skills can address these problems and help you heal the issue.
-You wouldn’t expect yourself to know how to diagnose your mouth or pull out a tooth.
+However, even brushing your teeth daily, you might still get cavities or experience other issues due to genetics or other factors.
+In this case, you'd need to go to the dentist so that someone with the education, training, and practical skills can address these problems and help you heal the issue.
+You wouldn't expect yourself to know how to diagnose your mouth or pull out a tooth.

 You might see where I am going with this.
 Even though therapy mainly addresses a person's mental and emotional spheres, your physical health and context are also a part of your overall health and impact on these spheres.
 So, of course, running would help, but it cannot heal your mental or emotional problems.
 Additionally, you can't heal all that on your own.
 Healing requires a trusted relationship so that someone can support you as you navigate your inner world.
 You wouldn't go to a dentist for your depression, as it wouldn't address the root of the problem (no pun intended).
 So why would you go to the gym to manage your depression?